Who is "Qualified" to Hear from God or Angels?

 Don't confuse the message with the messenger

 One of the biggest problems encountered in discerning whether or not a manifestation is from the Lord is that we place a huge amount of stock in judging the person who claims to be God's agent with a message.
-While there is a place for looking at the vessel that's being used, this shouldn't be the only means of determining the presence of God in a message.
+While there is a place for looking at the person who is being used, this shouldn't be the only means of determining the presence of God in a message.

 False prophets may use the name of Jesus in some way -- but the question is: Whom are they wanting you to glorify, to love, to trust, to follow?